PrefectHQ/prefect-ray/README.md

 </p>

 ## Welcome!
+Visit the full docs [here](https://PrefectHQ.github.io/prefect-ray) to see additional examples and the API reference.

-Prefect integrations with the [Ray](https://www.ray.io/) execution framework, a flexible distributed computing framework for Python.
+`prefect-ray` contains Prefect integrations with the [Ray](https://www.ray.io/) execution framework, a flexible distributed computing framework for Python.

-Provides a `RayTaskRunner` that enables flows to run tasks requiring parallel execution using Ray.
+Provides a `RayTaskRunner` that enables Prefect flows to run tasks execute tasks in parallel using Ray.

 ## Getting Started